-The following diagram depicts our organizational structure immediately following the reorganization transactions, this offering and the application of the net proceeds from this offering assuming an initial public offering price of \$ per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus) and no exercise of the underwriters' option to purchase additional shares of Class A common stock.
+The following diagram depicts our organizational structure immediately following the reorganization transactions, this offering and the application of the net proceeds from this offering assuming an initial public offering price of \$15.00 per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus) and no exercise of the underwriters' option to purchase additional shares of Class A common stock.
 This chart is provided for illustrative purposes only and does not purport to represent all legal entities within our organizational structure:

-- (1) At the time of this offering, each share of Class B common stock will entitle its holder to 10 votes per share on all matters submitted to a vote of our stockholders.
-Upon the date when the Substantial Ownership Requirement (as defined below) is no longer met, each share of Class B common stock will entitle its holder to only one vote per share on all matters submitted to a vote of our stockholders. - (2) Upon completion of this offering, the Pre-IPO LLC Members will hold all outstanding shares of our Class B common stock, entitling them to % of the voting power in Goosehead Insurance, Inc. If the Pre-IPO LLC Members redeemed or exchanged all of their LLC Units for a corresponding number of shares of Class A common stock and their corresponding shares of Class B common stock were cancelled, they would hold % of the outstanding shares of Class A common stock (including any Class A common stock received by holders, including certain Pre-IPO LLC Members, of ownership interests in (i) Goosehead Management, LLC ("Goosehead Management Holders") and (ii) Texas Wasatch Insurance Holdings Group, LLC (the "Texas Wasatch Holders"), as part of an internal restructuring and partial repayment (to the extent that the net proceeds of this offering (excluding any exercise of the underwriters' option to purchase additional shares of Class A common stock) are insufficient to repay the Goosehead Management Note (as defined below) and the Texas Wasatch Note (as defined below) in full) of the notes issued by Goosehead Insurance, Inc. in exchange for the transfer of certain ownership interests held by the Goosehead Management Holders and the Texas Wasatch Holders (the "Goosehead Management Note" and "Texas Wasatch Note," respectively; see "Organizational structure-The reorganization transactions")), entitling them to an equivalent percentage of economic interests and voting power in Goosehead Insurance, Inc. and its subsidiaries would then hold all of outstanding LLC Units, representing 100% of the economic power and 100% of the voting power in Goosehead Financial, LLC.
+(1) Each share of Class B common stock will entitle its holder to one vote per share on all matters submitted to a vote of our stockholders.

+(2) Upon completion of this offering, the Pre-IPO LLC Members will hold all outstanding shares of our Class B common stock, entitling them to 65% of the voting power in Goosehead Insurance, Inc. If the Pre-IPO LLC Members redeemed or exchanged all of their LLC Units for a corresponding number of shares of Class A common stock and their corresponding shares of Class B common stock were cancelled, they would hold 76% of the outstanding shares of Class A common stock (including any Class A common stock received by holders, including certain Pre-IPO LLC Members, of ownership interests in (i) Goosehead Management, LLC ("Goosehead Management Holders") and (ii) Texas Wasatch Insurance Holdings Group, LLC (the "Texas Wasatch Holders"), as part of an internal restructuring and partial repayment (to the extent that the net proceeds of this offering (excluding any exercise of the underwriters' option to purchase additional shares of Class A common stock, Inc. Inc. Inc. Inc. Inc. and escherad Management Holders"), as part of an internal restructuring and partial repayment (to the extent that the net proceeds of this offering (excluding any exercise of the underwriters' option to purchase additional shares of Class A common stock, Inc. Inc. exchange for the transfer of certain ownership interests held by the Goosehead Management Holders and the Texas Wasatch Holders (the "Goosehead Management Note", respectively; see "Organizational structure-The reorganization transactions")), entitling them to an equivalent percentage of economic interests and voting power in Goosehead Insurance, Inc. as of the completion of this offering.
+Goosehead Insurance, Inc. and its subsidiaries would then hold all of outstanding LLC Units, representing 100% of the economic power in Goosehead Insurance, Inc. and 100% of the voting power in Goosehead Insurance, Inc. and 100% of the voting power in Goosehead Insurance, Inc.